 The procedures described above are organised by two Graduate Studies Committees, one for Ancient History, the other for Classical Languages and Literature.
 They are Committees of the Faculty Board of Classics, to which they report.
-The Committees deal with the admission of graduate students and applications for transfers of status, the approval of thesis titles, the appointment of supervisors and examiners and other matters involving graduate students that arise from time to time or are referred to them by other university bodies.
-Supervisors' termly reports on graduate students are read by the Chair, and any difficulties that are noted or seem likely to arise may be discussed with the relevant Committee.
+The Committees deal with the admission of graduate students, applications for transfer and confirmation of status, the approval of thesis titles, the appointment of supervisors and examiners and other matters involving graduate students that arise from time to time or are referred to them by other university bodies.

-The Ancient History Graduate Studies Committee usually meets on the Friday of First and Sixth Weeks each term and its agenda is sent out about a week in advance.
-The Director of Graduate Studies, Professor Nino Luraghi, New College, may be approached at any time: nino.luraghi@classics.ox.ac.uk
+The Ancient History Graduate Studies Committee usually meets on the Fridays of First and Sixth Weeks each term and its agenda is sent out about a week in advance.
+The Director of Graduate Studies, Professor Jonathan Prag, Merton College, may be approached at any time: jonathan.prag@merton.ox.ac.uk

-Members of the Graduate Studies Committee for the academic year 2019-20 are:

-Director of Graduate Studies (ex officio) (Profssor N Luraghi) Chair of the Sub-faculty (ex officio) (Professor J Prag) Dr E Bispham Dr A Clark Dr C Crowther Dr D Maschek Professor N Purcell
+Members of the Ancient History Graduate Studies Committee for the academic year 2023-24 are: Director of Graduate Studies - Chair (ex officio) Prof. J. Prag, Chair of the Sub-Faculty (ex officio) Prof. J. Quinn, Prof. K. Clarke, Dr C. Crowther, Dr B. Dignas, Dr A. Ellis-Evans, Prof. N. Luraghi, Prof. A. Wilson

-The Classical Languages and Literature Committee usually meets on the Tuesday of Second and Seventh Weeks each term.
-The Director of Graduate Studies, Professor Gregory Hutchinson, Christ Church, may be approached at any time: gregory.hutchinson@classics.ox.ac.uk
+The Classical Languages & Literature Committee usually meets on the Tuesday of Second and Seventh Weeks each term.
+The Director of Graduate Studies, Dr Adrian Kelly, Balliol College, may be approached at any time: adrian.kelly@classics.ox.ac.uk

-Members of the Graduate Studies Committee for the year 2019-20 are:
+Members of the Classical Languages & Literature Graduate Studies Committee for the year 2023-24 are: